mit-submit/submit-users-guide/source/conda.rst

 Conda for Perl
 ==============

-Perl is also natively installed on subMIT.
+Perl is also natively installed on SubMIT.
 If you wish a different version, you can for example install it using

 .. code-block:: sh